Towards the non-perturbative cosmological bootstrap: Quantum field theory in de Sitter

 \subsubsection{Representations in position space}

 Although the above representations look complicated, we can show that they take a more familiar form after introducing a specific Fourier-like transformation.
-To wit, define a new family of states as
+To wit, define a new family of states as\footnote{These states can be found in the literature with different but equivalent definitions. see e.g.~\cite{Dobrev:1976vr,Sun:2021rrs,Sun:2021thf} }